HerikLyma/CPPWebFramework/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt)

-# C++ Web Framework
+# C++ Web Framework (CWF)

-The C++ Web Framework (CWF) is a web framework, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications, having been heavily inspired by Java Servlets, JavaServer Pages Standard Tag Library (JSTL), designed to consume few computational resources such as memory and processing and, a low response time for requests while keeping the presentation and the business layer separated through the C++ Server Pages Standard Tag Library (CSTL).
+The C++ Web Framework (CWF) is an Open Source web framework, under <a href="https://github.com/HerikLyma/CPPWebFramework/blob/master/LICENSE.txt">MIT License</a>, created by Herik Lima and Marcelo Eler, using C++ with Qt to be used in the development of web applications, having been heavily inspired by
+Java Servlets, JavaServer Pages Standard Tag Library (JSTL), designed to consume few computational resources such as memory and processing and, a low response time for requests while keeping the presentation and the business layer separated through the C++ Server Pages Standard Tag Library (CSTL).
 Because it is created in Qt, the C++ Web Framework can run on the same platforms supported by Qt:

 <ul>
     <li><b>Desktop:</b> Linux, OS X, Windows</li>
     <li><b>Embedded and RTOS:</b> Linux, QNX, VxWorks, Windows</li>
     <li><b>Mobile:</b> Android, iOS, Windows</li>
 </ul>
 <hr/>

-This web framework has a simplified set of classes and only one configuration file, called CPPWeb.ini, to make web development as simple as possible, even for developers starting in the web development world.</br></br>
+This web framework consists of a simplified set of classes, only one configuration file, called CPPWeb.ini and a policy of using only C++ and Qt in the development of its components in order to avoid the installation of numerous libraries to avoid conflicts, maintain multiplatform characteristics, facilitate installation and keep the learning curve low in order to make web development as simple as possible, even for beginners.</br></br>

-<b>Steps to test the C++ Web Framework's examples:</b></br>
+<b>Installation</b></br>
 <ol>
     <li>Download and install Qt Creator: https://www.qt.io/download-open-source/</li>
     <li>Open the terminal</li>